-Licences
+Open Content Licences

-Open access means not only that scholarly publications are freely accessible but also that they may be extensively reused.
-To clearly indicate what users are allowed to do with an open access publication, it can be made available under an open content licence, for example a Creative Commons licence.
-Open content licences are standardised licences that allow the public to use the works in particular ways.
-This increases not only the usage possibilities but also the visibility of the works.
+Open content licences are standardised licences that allow copyrighted works to be used free of charge.
+This increases not only the usage possibilities but in practice also the visibility of the works.
 However, authors may grant open licences only if they have not already granted a third party – for example a publisher – exclusive rights of use in the works.

 When choosing a suitable licence for one’s own open access publication, care should be taken to ensure that a free right of access to the work and the right to reuse it in the aforementioned ways are guaranteed.